freistil/statusblog/_posts/2012-11-09-planned_maintenance.md

 *Maintenance announcement:*

-On Thursday, 2012-05-15, 23:00 to 05:00 CET, we are going to upgrade Apache and MySQL components as well as a Linux kernel upgrade to apply security fixes on **all** PRO-S, PRO, POWER, ELITE and managed servers.
+On Thursday, 2012-05-15, 23:00 to 05:00 CET, we are going to do Apache and MySQL component upgrades as well as a Linux kernel upgrade to apply security fixes on **all** PRO-S, PRO, POWER, ELITE and managed servers.

 We don't expect any downtimes for websites hosted on PRO-S, PRO and ELITE clusters.
 For POWER and managed servers there will be downtimes of about 5 to 15 minutes since the server has to be rebooted.